Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 📱 Media Queries and Responsive Design

-As we mentioned in the previous post, media queries and responsive design in CSS are key concepts, allowing us to create websites that adapt to different devices and screen sizes.
+As mentioned in the previous post, media queries and responsive design in CSS are key concepts that allow you to create websites that adapt to different devices and screen sizes.

 Media Queries

-They are a CSS feature that allows you to apply conditional styles based on the characteristics of the device or medium in which the page is being viewed.
+They are a CSS feature that allows you to apply conditional styles based on the characteristics of the device or medium where the page is being viewed.

 @media screen and (max-width: 600px) {